AI in asset Management

 As Tay shows, there is a need for human facilitation with AI and chatbots in general.
 Even though a banking chatbot may not call customers a range of racial slurs, it is possible to give them the incorrect information when asked crucial banking questions.
 The same can go for automatic investing AI, which could purchase the wrong stock if its data is not checked.
 This would impact private wealth management in a negative way.

 AI may be improving the financial sector in a big way, it still has a long way to go, but strides are being made.
-The Vector Institute in Canada has managed to raise over $150 million for research into AI with the likes of Microsoft, Apple, and Uber also investing into the technology.
+The Vector Institute in Canada has managed to raise over $150 million for research into AI with the likes of Microsoft, Apple, and Uber also investing in the technology.

 In order to help your own financial company grow, take a look at Clickatell’s Touch.
 It enables call center agents to deal with multiple conversations and customer issues at once.
 The system’s bot-driven interactions are able to learn and therefore help the customer more efficiently.